-Parents of minor children who are separating or getting divorced must work out a legal arrangement for the welfare of their children.
+Child Support Modification is for the parents of minor children who are separating or getting divorced.
+They must work out a legal arrangement for the welfare of their children.
 In New York, this means that the non-custodial parent pays child support to the custodial parent.
 The child support amount is based upon a mathematical formula which is laid out in the Family Court Act.
 For example, for one child the non-custodial parent will pay 17% of his adjusted gross income.
 25% for two children, etc...
-With the help of a child support lawyer, you can ensure that your and your children’s legal rights are always protected.
+With the help of a child support lawyer, you can ensure that you and your children’s legal rights are always protected.

 What Are the Laws Concerning Child Support Modifications in New York?

 There are three situations under which the court may modify a child support order:

 - Substantial change in circumstances – if there has been a substantial changes to the cost of raising a child or to a parents income, the court may modify the child support order to make it either higher or lower